MailTape/MailTape-v1/_posts/2015-07-12-Hugo-Kepler.md

 <br>

-## Hiatus Kaiyote - Fingerprints
+## John Grant - You don't have to
-French Kiwi Juice: **"**_The new Hiatus Kaiyote's album, "Choose your Weapon", is now on my toplist albums, a masterpiece.
-Soulful, innovative and daring while remaining very accessible.
-I often start my day with this track._**“**
+Hugo Kepler: **"**_I like the simplicity of the song.
+Almost no instruments.
+Just the voice, the melody, the words...
+Grant's lyrics are always disturbing and memorable..
+They stick with you.
+You never expect what's coming next.
+"Because you think you're so fucking cool" !
+It's such a childish thing to say !_**“**

-## Phony Ppl - Why iii Love the Moon
+## William Tyler - We can't go home again
-FKJ: **"**_Phony Ppl is a nu-soul band, based in Brooklyn, that I follow closely these days.
+HK: **"**_Phony Ppl is a nu-soul band, based in Brooklyn, that I follow closely these days.
 Feel good style, perfect for mornings._**"**

-## Jeremih - Chillin
+## Rodrigo Amarante - Mon Nom
-FKJ: **"**_It does not seem to me that this track has been an official release, only available on a free Jeremih's mixtape in poor quality mp3.
+HK: **"**_It does not seem to me that this track has been an official release, only available on a free Jeremih's mixtape in poor quality mp3.
 I find it so effective, all hooks are crazy, it makes me smile every time._**"**

 <p id="outroduction">
-Well that's all folks, thanks to FKJ and Guillaume for this episode, illustrated by [William Girault](https://www.facebook.com/Wllgr?fref=ts)
+Well that's all folks, thanks to [Hugo Kepler](http://www.hugokepler.com/) and Erwan for this episode, illustrated by [Camille Celestin](https://www.facebook.com/Wllgr?fref=ts) and written by PS KY.

 </p>